 The Policy Framework for Investment (PFI) is the most comprehensive and systematic approach for improving investment conditions ever developed.
 It helps governments and regions to design and implement policy reforms to create an attractive, robust and competitive environment for domestic and foreign investment.

 Since the PFI was agreed in 2006, new forces have reshaped the global investment landscape, including the global economic and financial crisis, which started in 2008 and from which many economies have still not recovered, the emergence of new major outward investors within the G20, the spread of global value chains, and signs that pressures for investment protectionism are on the rise.
 Numerous lessons have also been learnt through the use of the PFI, particularly in developing and emerging economies.
-To reflect new global economic fundamentals, an update of the PFI was launched in 2013 and is due for completion in 2015.

 Find out more about the update process in the PFI update concept note.

-For further information please send an email to firstname.lastname@example.org.
+For further information please send an email to [email protected].

 Documents and links